 You should also avoid plugins like Java.
 We can’t stress on this enough, do not use Java on your computer system.
 However, if you must, then as soon as it is not in use, disable the thing because chances are, there will be another Java Runtime Environment exploit.

-At the end of the day, no anti-virus provides 100 percent protection from the many threats, so we suggest making wise decisions on the web because it is the safest method.
+At the end of the day, however, no anti-virus provides 100 percent protection from the many threats, so we suggest making wise decisions on the web because it is the safest method.